 Chairs were often a luxury

 I don't know how everyone else experienced adolescent life, I can only hear them one at a time, but for the two of us there wasn't much to power the imagination outside interactive fiction still untested in its effect on the young mind.
 Sometimes I feel odd owing a huge amount to some ancient processor for good times spent with others, but only sometimes.
 That little rectangle of plastic covered metal, screws and internal thunderbolts spun up a shared realm that we could exist in.
-Developers make a digital plane and yet I wonder if they will ever begin to know how many different peoples from many different places inserted themselves into that avatar enabled freedom.
+Developers make a digital plain and yet I wonder if they will ever begin to know how many different peoples from many different places inserted themselves into that avatar enabled freedom.
 In early Xbox live days I would hear someone, often a friend, with their mic still on and the storm of a busy household going on in the background, not to say that never happened on my side but I digress.

 My eyesight was indeed a worthy sacrifice

-Existing in these digital games, usually as part of a team on some alien planet or some fictional war or in some go-kart, we could be much better versions of ourselves, more confident, proactive and useful in a time of crisis.
+Existing in these digital games online or offline, usually as part of a team on some alien planet in some fictional war or in some go-kart, we could be much better versions of ourselves, more confident, proactive and useful in a time of crisis.
 When a friend went through the hardest part of his life it was done through a game since I was not there in person and this bridge of wires and signals between us allowed a connection no matter how divorced from reality.
 The important parts that life had slipped passed us, where place and time had dictated how often or how unoften we were there for one another, could be slightly corrected by a time spent on a console that offered a safe space.
 Not every evening was good and sometimes you walked away from a game in worse spirits but it never deterred me from coming back.

 Stock image to reflect life events.

 There are a few occasions where I could not be there for a friend, life and what made it up for them fell away, I know I let them down even if they're too nice to say it.
-But in Gears of War when they were bleeding out, all around was red and the heat throb drowned out all living sounds, I sprinted in to revive them and that was a rare moment I arrived and gave all the support I could.
+However, in Gears of War when they were bleeding out, all around was red and the heat throb drowned out all living sounds, I sprinted in to revive them and that was a rare moment I arrived and gave all the support I could.
 It's small, not actually real and far from cool but I take these slices of digital life where I can.

 Together we fought through the waves of an alien army, successfully breached then shot-up and withrew from vegas, stealthy robbed a bank, piloted a vehicle while fighting off enemies and yes, even built a farm together.
 There was also that wicked moment in rock band where we felt elevated by our shared wavelength (and beer intake) that we ought to have been commemorated into the rock archives.
 Skills we would never have nurtured or even entertained, or for certain never be employed for, if digital escapism had not allowed us.
 In my more petty moments I have laid the blame on personal rankings, gamerscore or prestiges as being where these team experiences began to perish, but that would be unfair and probably incorrect.